 On most days I will not answer homework questions in class; you should see me in office hours for questions about homework (or the material we're covering).
-But the class day before an exam will always be used for Q&A, and homework questions then are fine.
+Time permitting, the class day before an exam may be used for Q&A, during which homework questions will be fine.